gofaster/airspy_tcp/README.md

 Notes :
  - I try it with gqrx and sdrangelove frontend only.
 Other tests are welcome.
+   Works as a gr-osmosdr source.
- - The rtl_tcp frontend client must set one of the only two sample frequencies that the airspy supports.
-Others sample frequencies are not supported.
+ - The rtl_tcp frontend client must set one the frequencies that the Airspy supports.
+Other sample frequencies are not supported.
- - It must work with airspy mini too, but not tested.
+ - Works with Airspy R0/R2 and Mini.